You Can Help Animals

 - Create a bulletin board display at your local library and community center with information about various animal protection issues and what people can do to help.

-- Organize a toy drive or a pet food drive in your community.
+- Organize a toy drive or a pet d drive in your community.
 Donate what you collect to an animal shelter.

 - Clean up litter in the woods (but never venture into the woods alone).